shahdhr/GradeDocs/README.md

 # Relevance File
-A file called relevance.txt will be created in the project folder.
+A file called relevance.txt will be created in the project folder which will store your results.